THE IMPORTANCE OF PROTEIN

 chemical reaction in the body.

-Proteins may also be converted to sugar or fat to be used for fuel.
-Adequate protein helps maintain a good
+to fuel.
+Proteins may also be converted to sugar or fat to be used

 The